insilichem/garleek/docs/tutorials.rst

 - MM3PRO
 - OPLS-AA

 Protein-specific force fields usually parameterize atoms and groups them by residue.
-In TINKER, each atom in each residue would be a different atom type (but similar ones are grouped in atom classes).
-This can lead to some confusion, because TINKER will be expecting atom types, not atom classes, in its XYZ input file (this is generated automatically by Garleek).
+In Tinker, each atom in each residue would be a different atom type (but similar ones are grouped in atom classes).
+This can lead to some confusion, because Tinker will be expecting atom types, not atom classes, in its XYZ input file (this is generated automatically by Garleek).
 The ``--types`` dictionary will have to unequivocally map residue-atom pairs to each unique atom type.
 To overcome this limitation, we follow an alternative typing approach for biostructures.

 .. tip::

-    To prepare a protein structure, using separate software like UCSF Chimera with our Tangram suite is recommended.
-This will take care of some annoying details that have to do with atom typing, like adding hydrogen atoms and terminal caps should be added, or fixing residue and atom names, and generate the properly formatted Gaussian input file Garleek expects.
+    To prepare a protein structure, using separate software like UCSF Chimera with our `Tangram suite <http://tangram-suite.readthedocs.io>`_ is recommended.
+This will take care of some annoying details that have to do with atom typing, like adding hydrogen atoms and terminal caps, fixing residue and atom names, and will also generate the properly formatted Gaussian input file Garleek expects.

 When the protein structure is properly formatted, you should obtain a PDB file that can be loaded into GaussView.
 Instead of having atom lines like these: